 Islander Baseball Camps

-Pitching coach Marty Smith is beginning his fifth season with the Texas A&M-Corpus Christi baseball program after joining the staff in Fall of 2009.
+Pitching coach Marty Smith is beginning seventh season with the Texas A&M-Corpus Christi baseball program after joining the staff in Fall of 2009.
 He serves as the Islanders pitching coach and is responsbile for running the program's clinics and camps.
 He also assists in the recruiting aspects of the program.

 Prior to joining the Islanders, Smith spent the prior five years as an assistant coach at Angelo State University under head coach Kevin Brooks.
 His duties also included organizing and administrating hitting instruction.
 He managed equipment and field maintenance in addition to serving as the team’s strength and conditioning coordinator.

 Smith also aided in the programs recruiting efforts, recruiting Texas, Oklahoma, New Mexico and Louisiana.
 In 2007, Smith helped Angelo State to Lone Star State Conference and Division Championships, a South Central Regional Championship and a trip to the Division II World Series.

 Over the past three summers, he has coached the Edenton Steamers of the Coastal Plains.
 In 2007, the Steamers compiled a record of 39-16 winning the North Division titles for each half.
 He was an all-star assistant coach and had six players named to CPL all-star team.

 Additionally, he coached with the Newport Gulls, serving as the third base coach, instructing hitters and position players in the summer of 2005.
 He also served as the batting practice pitcher and directed and supervised summer baseball camps.